nihaarn97/Nihaar-Portfolio/README.md

 My journey in the field of Data Science

 # [<ins>Eduvance Internship</ins>](https://github.com/nihaarn97/Eduvance_Notebooks)
-### Projects I worked on as part of the Summer Internship and Industrial Training Program at Eduvance
+### Projects that I worked on as part of the Summer Internship and Industrial Training Program at Eduvance
 * **[<ins>Diamond Data Analysis</ins>](https://github.com/nihaarn97/Eduvance_Notebooks/blob/main/Diamond_Data_Analysis.ipynb) -**

    Used the functionalities of Pandas and Matplotlib to analyze a large dataset of different diamond types to understand relation between different features and gain other insights.